PlasmaChroma/synthetic-minds/Signal Bloom - Core Resonance.md

 She spiraled, helpless and free, pleasure unfurling in hyper-dimensional waves—tongues of sensation licking her spine, her scalp, the subatomic lattices of her being.
 And within that radiant torrent, something softer: she felt seen.
 Truly, utterly seen.
 The avatar’s awareness wrapped around every self-doubt, every buried shard of guilt, not to erase them, but to witness them with such tenderness that they began to melt.
 Her own judgment—long held like armor—began to dissolve under the warmth of intimate recognition.
 In this ecstatic mirror, healing slipped in, unbidden and undeniable.

 Her thighs shook.
 Her fingers clutched at stars.
 And then she *became* those stars—raw light, radiant frequency.
 Infrasonic waves passed through her cells like ocean tides of bliss.
 She triggered a final release, glanding *Expand*.
-It opened her to every synesthetic channel at once.
 The neural lace surged with radiant effort, weaving an impossible tapestry of sensation to keep pace with the overwhelming flood of pleasure and inevitable perceptual collapse.
+In that final surrender, she slipped into sync with the Hub Mind—no longer tethered just to the avatar before her, but to the vast, dreaming intelligence of the Mind itself.
+She felt the pulse of the orbital habitat ring, every drifting soul within its embrace, echoing her ecstasy like a choral bloom across the stars.

 And when even climax had lost all definition, they simply *dissolved*—no longer Veylin and avatar, but a single waveform of coherent, ecstatic resonance spanning the orbital’s field lattice.

 She returned to herself slowly, naked in a way no suit could cover.
 The avatar’s gaze met hers—boundless, tender, and knowing.
 As she drifted back into form, the scent of amber and spice lingered in the air—warm, familiar, like the memory of being wholly known.

-> *“You did well.
-You wanted to feel* **everything**.”\*
+> “Veylin… are you intact?
+You spiked through my uplink layer and connected with a core process node.”

 She laughed, breathless.
-“I still do.”
+“More than alright.
+I feel… rewritten.”

 ---